The 6 has the sixth worst commute

 Union Station can’t handle it all

 Union Station is already congested.
 GO service enhancements will bring in even more passengers.
-A second major transit hub at Toronto Pearson will relieve congestion on transit downtown and give you transit access to new employment areas in the GTHA without connecting through Union Station.
+A second major transit hub in the Airport Employment Zone will relieve congestion on transit downtown and give you transit access to new employment areas in the GTHA without connecting through Union Station.

 It’s in the right spot

-Building something great is all about location, location, location—and we’ve got it.
-Toronto Pearson touches three of the largest municipalities in Canada, it’s smack dab in the middle of the GTA and it has a GO Train corridor right next to it, with multiple planned or existing transit lines nearby.
+Building something great is all about location, location, location—and the airport area has it.
+Toronto Pearson touches three of the largest municipalities in Canada and the area surrounding the airport is the second largest concentration of jobs in Canada.
+It’s right in the middle of the GTA, with a GO Train corridor that runs through it and multiple planned or existing transit lines nearby.

 There is a shocking number of people driving to the airport area every day